FabricioQuintas/FabricioQuintas/README.md

   <h1>
     Hi there!
 Im Fabricio Quintas
     </h4><h4>
-  Im currently studying Data Science by my own, and the Accountant Degree in the University of Lomas de Zamora, Argentina.
+  I was a student of Accountant, and Data Science for my own.
+Now im going to start studying Computer Engineer at Universidad Nacional de Lomas de Zamora, Buenos Aires, Argentina.
   </h4><h4>
   Actively looking for a job !
   </h4>